Perelman's W-functional and stability of K\"ahler-Ricci flow

 \subheading {2.
 The case for a fixed complex structure}

 In this section, we compute the second variation of $\lambda(g)$ restricted to the space of K\"ahler metrics with K\"ahler forms in $2\pi c_1(M)>0$.
-This variation is computed at a (shrinking) K\"ahler-Ricci soliton and contains more information than that in the real case.
+This variation is computed at an $n$-dimensional (shrinking) K\"ahler-Ricci soliton and contains more information than that in the real case.
+In K\"ahler case, $W$-functional can be rewritten as